grantmacken/alpine-openresty/README.md

 - pcre,
 - zlib,
 - openssl

 are obtained then source tar.gz files are downloaded.
-Openresty is then configured and built these sources
+Openresty is then configured and made from these sources.

 In this repo the docker-compose.yml published port is 8282